SmartCalendar/SmartCalendar/README.md

 * User can see a basic daily, weekly, and monthly calendar view
 * User can manually input, modify, and delete items on their calendar
 * User can use their camera to take a photo of texts to create items on thier calendar
+* User can access their calendar offline

 **Optional Nice-to-have Stories**

 * User can color code items on their calendar
 * User can set the priority of items on thier calendar
 * User can invite others to events or meetings
-* User can view their calendar offline
 * User can link multiple accounts

 ### 2. Screen Archetypes